REAP's Working Groups

 Working Groups support the delivery of REAP’s targets and advance specific thematic areas of work.
 Participation in Working Groups is voluntary, with interested REAP partners and observers invited to participate on a ‘opt-in’ basis.
 Working Groups may contribute to the preparation of policy papers and recommendations to the Board.
 The Working Groups and their areas of work remain flexible to the needs of the Partnership and will evolve with the implementation of REAP.

-Below is the list of Working Groups that are currently in place and addressing the following themes (noting these may adapt in line with needs of the partnership and the external environment):
+Below is the list of Working Groups and Task Forces that are currently in place and addressing the following themes (noting these may adapt in line with needs of the partnership and the external environment):

 1. REAP Target 1 Working Group on Comprehensive Risk Management: convening key stakeholders involved in supporting countries to create, develop and review their legal frameworks, policies, strategies and plans in order to achieve stronger coordination, alignment and complementarity.
 The overarching objective of the group is to help achieve REAP’s first target by 2025.
 The co-Chairs of this Working Group are UNDRR, and the REAP Secretariat.